Dr-Dd/alacritty-circadian/README.md

 ```

 This will also install the required system services, which have to be added
-manually when installing from pip
+manually when installing from pip.

 ### Git

-Either download the release, or just clone the head
+Either download the release, or just clone the head:

 ```
 $ git clone https://github.com/Dr-Dd/alacritty-circadian.git